-“When Children walk into their schools,” the article begins, “they make everyone feel what they feel.
+“When children walk into their schools, they make everyone feel what they feel.
 Teachers, principals, even superintendents can all feel the burdens students carry, especially those who struggle with poverty and despair.
 Some children talk about their challenges.
 Others don’t.
 Either way, educators and administrators feel the weight of the hunger, homelessness, mental health challenges, incarceration of parents, and other hardships that many children bear.
-We have to feel it, because being connected to children is the only way that we can successfully do our jobs.
-Continue reading “City Connects in Springfield: results and the importance of integrated student supports”
+We have to feel it, because being connected to children is the only way that we can successfully do our jobs.”Continue reading “Job satisfaction for City Connects Coordinators – a research study”

 In the past, Stephanie Sanabria, a City Connects Coordinator in Springfield, Mass., had beenknown as the Bed Lady because she helped secure beds for local families.

 Now, she’s essentially been promoted to Desk Wizard.